conrad619/rakwireless-docs/docs/Product-Categories/WisTrio/RAK5010/Quickstart/README.md

 - Open the serial port tool in your PC.

 :::tip 📝 NOTE:
  For this method, you need a serial port tool which can support DTR function, like Termite.
-You can download Termite [here](https:\/\/www.compuphase.com\/software_termite.htm).
+You can download Termite on their [website](https:\/\/www.compuphase.com\/software_termite.htm).
 :::

 - Alright, after opening the serial tool, configure its setting by following the picture below: